shiruken/rt-archive/README.md

 ## Derived Files

-Listings derived from the Rooster Teeth API.
+Listings derived from the Rooster Teeth API and Internet Archive Scrape API.
 Predominantly for use with the [`rooster`](https://github.com/i3p9/rooster) archival script.

 *Updated every hour at minute 30*